 Don’t let anyone sell you that idea.
 Because if they do sell you that idea, they are usually trying to sell you something.
 Funny huh?

-For example: “You cannot be a true minimalist unless you get rid of ALL of your old clothes…… And purchase our brand new capsule wardrobe.”
-Do you understand what I’m saying?
+For example: “You cannot be a true minimalist unless you get rid of ALL of your old clothes…… And purchase OUR brand new capsule wardrobe.”
+That’s just a sneaky marketing technique.

 Minimalism isn’t about buying a bunch of expensive stuff- it’s about removing excess stuff and junk from your life.
 And whatever that “extra stuff” is, is going to be different for each family.